nanoc/nanoc.app/content/docs/3-getting-started.md

 include Nanoc3::Helpers::Tagging
 </code></pre>

 This will make all functions defined in the `Nanoc3::Helpers::Tagging` module available for use.
-You can check out the [RDoc documentation for the Tagging helper](/doc/3.0.0/Nanoc3/Helpers/Tagging.html), but there is only one function we’ll use: `tags_for`.
+You can check out the [API documentation for the Tagging helper](/docs/api/3.1/Nanoc3/Helpers/Tagging.html), but there is only one function we’ll use: `tags_for`.
 It’s very similar to the `tags` function we wrote before.
 Update the layout with this:

-FIXME fix URL

 <pre title="Code snippet to be added to the default layout"><code class="language-html">
 &lt;p>Tags: &lt;%= tags_for(@item) %>&lt;/p>